-We recognized gains or losses from our investment in Iridium from marking to market our holdings at the end of each period to record unrealized gains or losses.
-To the extent we sold our holdings in Iridium for a price above or below our mark for the previously reported period, we recognized realized gains or losses on such sales during the period of sale.
-In 2013, we recognized a gain on our investment in Iridium of \$0.8 million which compares to the recognition of a loss of \$5.0 million in 2012.
+During our period of ownership of Iridium, which ended in December 2013, we recognized gains or losses from our investment in Iridium from marking to market our holdings at the end of each period to record unrealized gains or losses based upon the quoted market price for Iridium common stock.
+To the extent we sold our share holdings in Iridium for a price above or below our mark for the previous reported period, we recognized realized gains or losses on such sales during the period of sale.